CSCfi/csc-user-guide/docs/support/tutorials/julia.md

 println(ids)
 ```

-!!! note
-    `LinearAlgebra` backend, such as OpenBlas and MKL, have their own threading support, controlled by `BLAS.set_num_threads`, not `Base.Threads`.

 ## Single node job with multiple processes
 We can use `Distributed`, a standard library for multiple processes in Julia.